AY2526S1-CS2103T-T12-3/tp/docs/UserGuide.md

 ### Removing a role from a member : `delete-role`

 Removes a role from a member.
-User can delete multiple roles at once.

 Format: `delete-role INDEX r/ROLE...`

-- User has to either run `list` command or `list-sc-members sc/SUBCOMMITTEE` command first to display members.
-- Unable to remove a role when displaying list of subcommittee.
+Required view: member list

 - The index refers to the index number shown in the displayed list.
 - The index **must be a positive integer** 1, 2, 3, …​
 - User can delete multiple roles for a member at the same time.